Ritika-Bartwal/github-demo-repo/README.md

 # github-demo-repo
-This is my First Github Demo Repository
+This is my First Github Demo Repository class practice